Gearing up for your Supercar Track Xperience at Hallett Motor Racing Circuit?

 After checking in you will attend a driver’s briefing which lasts around 25 minutes.

-Classroom is located on the 2nd floor of the Café.
+The classroom is located on the 2nd floor of the Café.
 Unfortunately, access to the classroom is not handicap friendly.

 As our program is always evolving and safety is always strengthening, it is required that every driver (no matter how many times you have enjoyed our program) attend the driver’s briefing.
 No exceptions.